5 min read - [education, wallet]

-This series is an accompany resource to our wallet guide
+This series is an accompany resource to our Wallet Finder Tool.

 Besides holding and spending currencies, different wallets have different features and ways to interact with your assets on the blockchain.
 Some wallets are great for holding many types of assets, some are great for tracking purchases, others are focused using a few assets in advanced ways, and others are focused on being as user friendly as possible in lieu of advanced features.

 It's common to use different wallets for different purposes - such as one for storing coins and another for daily spending.
 It can be hard to know which factors to consider when choosing a wallet, so here are some of the features we find important to consider when choosing a cryptocurrency wallet.